QUESTIONS

 wives with impunity, or to abandon them to destitution.
 To that extent,

-and orphans who are in desperate circumstances through no fault of their
+should protect women and orphans who are in desperate circumstances through no

 Schwarzenegger be refused civil office,